gabrielodom/mvMonitoring/CRAN-comments.md

+## UPDATE 2023-06-29
+We are resubmitting the mvMonitoring package after resolving bugs related to breaking changes documented in <https://bugs.r-project.org/show_bug.cgi?id=18337>.

 ## Front Matter
 This is my very first package submission.
 I hope to make your job reviewing this package as easy as possible.